isidzukuri/calculator/README.md

  # => [79.0, 21.0]
 ```

-If commission rates not given it fallback to default values.
+If commission rates are not given it fallback to default values.

 It computes commission with precision 2 digits after floating point.